0la0/TouchLibJS/README.md

 UI toolkit for mouse and touch.
 All of the widgets except for the buttons are built on the HTML5 canvas graphics context.
 ___
 ####Motivation
 I wanted to consolidate all of my native JS touchscreen widgets into one place.
-While there are many existing libraries and frameworks that provide this same functionality, TouchLibJS is aimed to assist in the creation of browser based interactive art.
+While there are many existing libraries and frameworks that provide this same functionality, the aim of TouchLibJS is to assist in the creation of browser based interactive art.

 ___